Biegalski-LLC/Laravel-Mailgun-Webhooks/README.md

 This may be useful information you want to display to your end users or to a certain subset of users (Managers, Moderators, Admins, etc...).

+### Email Content Storage
+This package will also store the content of the emails sent if you need to reference them at any point in the future.
+There are many use-cases for why this information is valuable.

+- Verify a customers complaint with information in the email they received a few weeks ago
+- Validate that a customer isn't altering / falsifying an email to benefit their case
+- etc...

 #### Alerts
-Set it up so that you receive alerts for specific things.
+This package allows gives you the ability to set it up so that you receive alerts for specific things.
+You have the ability to turn on and off the type of notifications you want to receive.
 - Get notified when an email fails to deliver to a user
 - Get notified when a user files a spam complaint
 - etc...